 A stereo delay with resonant filters and fractally modulated panning.

 The delay times are set through the bpm control and the divider adjustment.
 Triplet and sixteenth settings create a dotted rhythm.
-With every beat, the filter resonance frequencies are retuned to random steps on an equal-tempered chromatic scale, to the reference set through the tune control.
+With every beat, the filter resonance frequencies are retuned to random steps on an equal-tempered chromatic scale.

-In addition to the basic panorama control, the Pan plugin creates a perception of stereo width by introducing frequency-dependent phase shift between the two output channels.
+In addition to providing a basic panorama control, a perception of stereo width is created using complementary filters on the two output channels.

 The design of this plugin owes to the Orban 245F Stereo Synthesizer[orban93].

 This plugin reduces the width of a stereophonic signal.
-Its primary use is for headphone listening to music that was panned very creatively.
+Its primary use is for preventing fatigue from listening to 'creatively panned' music on headphones.

 Mid/side processing tends to sound more transparent for moderate strength settings.
 However, it will more strongly attenuate signals that are panned to the far sides of the stereo image (rarely encountered in contemporary music production anymore but quite common, for example, on early Beatles recordings or others from that time).

 The old friend, indispensable for testing and tuning.